rapidsai/deployment/source/guides/scheduler-gpu-optimization.md

 No resources found in default namespace.
 ```

-We can also check the operator pod is running:
+We can also check the operator Pod is running:

 ```console
 $ kubectl get pods -A -l app.kubernetes.io/name=dask-kubernetes-operator